 As marketers, especially B2B marketers, we care about many metrics.
-We like followers and audiences, we enjoy people caring and sharing our content, but we really love traffic to our own media properties.
+We like followers and audiences, we enjoy people caring and sharing our content, but we really love predicting traffic to our own media properties.

 Why?
 The closer we can measure towards the bottom of the marketing operations funnel, the more likely a metric is to have a relationship with real business outcomes.